 Another unique inhabitant is Golomyanka fish.
 It has no scales and is 30% fat.
 The fish is so transparent that you can actually read the text of a newspaper through it.
 Being a traditional local dish, Golomyanka has a rather specific taste.

 Despite the calm and peaceful image of Baikal lake, it is quite naughty: the seismic activity can reach up to hundreds of earthquakes per year.
 They are not too powerful though, only reaching magitude of 1-2 out of 10 on average.
 This means they can’t be felt on the shore and can only be detected by special equipment.
 However, this ensures years growth of the late by 2 cm.

 So there you have it – 5 things you probably didn’t know about the world’s largest lake.
 Have you been there or are you planning to visit?
 What do you find the most exciting about Baikal?
 If an unforgettable trip to Baikal is in your bucket list, read more about all the Baikal region and the near city of Irkutsk.
 Let us know in the comments or interact with us through our Facebook page.

-Students will be happy to learn that the Russian Government has today announced plans to simplify the Russian language in an effort to facilitate greater international engagement. …
+Students will be happy to learn that the Russian Government has today announced plans to make Russian language easier in an effort to simplify greater international engagement. …

 Improve your Russian working as expat?
 Mission possible! …

 How reading Russian prose will increase your language proficiency …